Elevation: 11,458 ft

 North Ridge, Class 4

 The North Ridge is likely the route of the first ascent, although the date and first ascent line are in question.
 Thanks to Rick Baugher and Brett Sergenian for the additional information.
 I will start with Brett’s 2018 ascent:

 Rick Baugher provided the following information on a climb that may have been the first ascent by David Ferguson and Steve Grantham:

 After some gentle coaxing, Dave Ferguson was kind enough to send me info on this peak, whether it be known to you as 11458, Roaring Peak, Lost Mind Peak, or?
 Perhaps you could contact Dave/Steve, get it first hand, dress it up, and put it on your website.
 Here’s a teaser:

-Roaring Peak (11,458 feet with 438 feet of prominence) has been called one of Idaho’s most-impressive mountains.
-It is the summit of Glassford Peak’s North Ridge, on the backside of the Boulder Mountains.
+Roaring Peak has been called one of Idaho’s most-impressive mountains.
+It is the summit of Glassford Peak’s North Ridge, on the back side of the Boulder Mountains.
 Its roar can be seen and felt from the upper reaches of East Fork Salmon River.

 Mountain Range: Boulder Mountains